top of page

 First, his family sought to learn from Jesus.
 To receive that knowledge, they became subservient to his needs.
 They carried tents, fetched lunch, prepared meals, and anointed his head and feet with oil.
 That says a love of family is total commitment to one another.

 In this regard, after the crowds would leave Jesus, having heard Jesus speak in profound, yet unclear and uncertain language (as in a parable or a question answered by words that required the listener to truly answer), the disciples were just as confounded as were neighbors and enemies.
-They would ask Jesus to explain his words; and Jesus would explain to them.
+They would ask Jesus to explain his words; and, Jesus would explain to them.
 The difference, therefore, in family and friends from neighbors and enemies is the family of Jesus sought to know more.

-The neighbors and enemies could sense that where Jesus was going with his words and that was where they did not want to go.
+The neighbors and enemies could sense that was where Jesus was going with his words and that was where they did not want to go.
 They did not ask questions for fear of being exposed as unknowing or ignorant.
 When they did ask questions, it was to trap Jesus and expose him as a false leader; but Jesus always turned the tables on them, so they fell into their own traps.
 Thus, Jesus loved his family and friends by guiding them closer to where they were ultimately intended to go.

 Seeing an advisor on registration day is advisable.